Pycasa/Pycasa/README.md

    <img width="150" height="150" alt="logo-no-bg" src="https://github.com/user-attachments/assets/c73be700-2369-4ead-9875-b27a5a68a5cb" />

 ### Pycasa

 **Your photos, your server, your rules.**

-</div>

 Pycasa is a self-hosted photo management application that runs entirely on your own machine.
 No cloud subscriptions, no data leaving your network.
 Point it at your photo folders and get a fast, searchable gallery with AI-powered descriptions, tags, and OCR — all processed locally.

+<a href="https://pycasa.github.io/Pycasa/">Go to Website</a>

+</div>

 <div align="center">
    <img height="400" alt="timeline-light" src="https://github.com/user-attachments/assets/4bbd8b40-66de-4ac8-98d0-cbf7f8c33b55" />